YosysHQ/yosys/docs/source/using_yosys/more_scripting/opt_passes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This pass performs const folding on the internal combinational cell types
-described in :ref:`chapter:celllib`.
-This means a cell with all constant inputs
+described in :doc:`/yosys_internals/formats/cell_library`.
+This means a cell
-is replaced with the constant value this cell drives.
-In some cases this pass
+with all constant inputs is replaced with the constant value this cell drives.
-can also optimize cells with some constant inputs.
+In some cases this pass can also optimize cells with some constant inputs.

 .. table:: Const folding rules for ``$_AND_`` cells as used in :cmd:ref:`opt_expr`.
    :name: tab:opt_expr_and